shamvi-05/Movie-O-Flix/README.md

 * The website has both Dark and Light Mode Features.
 * Website fulfills the Responsive nature.

+To know more about our team and project read [here](https://gitlab.com/ssurbhi560/Movie-O-Flix/-/wikis/Movie-o-Flix)

 <p align="right">(<a href="#top">back to top</a>)</p>